huydang90/Covid19_vs_Climate/readme.md

 - **Other metrics** than R-squared to capture the causal impact
 - **Confounding factors**: since there are so many unknown unknowns about the coronavirus, it's hard to pinpoint all the ommitted variables that might bias this estimate.
 One example is the spatial autocorrelation in the data.
 Italy has a lean and long shape along which are large plains, valleys and mountains which might also be influencing the climate and how the virus spreads.
 A causal analysis to untangle these confounding variables from our model can help to  gauge the true estimates of how temperature and humidity is driving the number of cases;
 - **Data issues**: such as whether we can trust the data updated at the individual regional and state level.
+- **Other countries**: how other tropical countries are dealing with the virus might be telling in whether heat can help in the fight against coronavirus.
+Malaysia has recently locked down the country due to a large outbreak but that was mainly due to a recent festival gathering.
+Other countries such as Laos, Cambodia, Vietnam and African countries seem to have coped well with the disease thus far.

 ## Acknowledgement: